bencochran/caddy-tailscale-authz/README.md

 > [!CAUTION]
 > This module is very experimental.
 It may not work.
 It may not provide any security.
 It may break all on its own or because I make breaking changes.
 You almost certainly shouldn’t use it.

-A caddy middleware that authorization checks for Tailscale-authenticated requests.
+A caddy middleware that performs authorization checks for Tailscale-authenticated requests.
 It works in conjunction with [tailscale-nginx-auth](https://caddyserver.com/docs/caddyfile/directives/forward_auth#tailscale) forward auth proxy or [caddy-tailscale](https://github.com/tailscale/caddy-tailscale), adding a minimal ACL layer on top of the identity information provided by those.

 It doesn’t go groups or anything fancy.
 Just the minimum to restrict access to certain tailscale users.